Opioids: Safe Use, Storage and Disposal

 Tips for Safe Use of Opioids

-- Read the instructions that you receive from the pharmacy
+• Read the instructions that you received from the pharmacy.

 How do I Safely Store Opioids?

-Accidental overdose, not using opioids as prescribed and using too many opioids is a public safety concern.
+Accidental overdose, not using opioids as prescribed, and using too many opioids are public safety concerns.
 Store all opioids in their original packaging inside a locked cabinet or in a location where others, especially children, cannot easily access them.

 An adult should be in control of these medicines and carefully keep track of their use.
 Teenagers and adults seeking these medicines for inappropriate use most commonly get them from medicine cabinets in their own home or the home of a friend or relative.